-\emph{\textbf{Model---}} Our model consists of a chain of $L$ spin-1/2 degrees of freedom (or qubits).
-The dynamics of the closed system is given by the random-circuit Floquet MBL model studied in Ref.~\cite{alan_huse_avalanche}, which has unitary Floquet operator $\hat{U}_F$.
-The disorder strength in this model is given by the parameter $\alpha$, with the MBL regime being at large $\alpha$, while the thermal regime is at small $\alpha$ (see the Appendix for the full description of this model).
+\emph{\textbf{Model---}} Our model consists of a chain of $L$ spin-1/2 degrees of freedom.
+The dynamics of the closed system is given by the random-circuit Floquet MBL model of Ref.~\cite{alan_huse_avalanche}, which has unitary Floquet operator $\hat{U}_F$.
+The disorder strength in this model is given by the parameter $\alpha$, with localization occurring at large $\alpha$ [see the Supplemental Material (SM)~\cite{supp_mat} for model details].
 To investigate avalanche spreading, we weakly connect an infinite-temperature Markovian bath to spin $L$ at the right end of the system~\cite{alan_huse_avalanche,sels_avalanche}.
 The quantum state of this open system is the density matrix $\hat{\rho}(t)$.

-In our open-system Floquet model, the bath is represented by the super-operator $S_\mathrm{bath}$ that acts once each time period:
+In our open-system Floquet model, the bath is represented by the superoperator $S_\mathrm{bath}$ that acts once each time period: